Is coronavirus affecting your business negatively? The answer to this question seems easy, right?

 To claim this relief, the revenue has stated we should do nothing.

-This is because the local authorities where your business is trading has your contact details.
+This is because the local authorities where your business is trading have your contact details.

 Therefore, they will be contacting business early this following week.